sergson/KMR-Transformations/kmr_extension_to_fractional.md

 ### 9.3 Flow Equation Derivation

+**Motivation for the Differential Equation Approach**
+To extend the discrete KMR operator
+$A ⊙ K = A/(1 + K·A)$
+from integer $K$ to continuous $K ∈ ℝ$, we seek a natural continuous flow that interpolates between discrete iterations.
+Differential equations arise naturally as infinitesimal generators of such flows: if we view $K$ as a continuous "time" parameter, then the rate of change $\frac{∂}{∂K}(A ⊙ K)$ should be determined by the local behavior of the operator.
+This leads to a differential equation whose unique solution coincides with the explicit fractional formula, thereby providing a consistent analytic continuation.

 **Theorem 2** (Dual Generators).
 For $A \neq 0$, the fractional compositions satisfy dual differential equations:
 1. **Direct operator**: